About the Arcam AVR850

 HDMI/MHL Input: One of the receiver's rear-panel HDMI inputs (labeled "STB/MHL") is MHL compatible, which provides direct connection of MHL compatible Android smartphones, like your Android smartphone.
 Playback of up to 1080p video and multichannel audio from the phone is supported.
 The receiver will also charge (5V/1A) your connected phone.
 Play, Stop, and other basic operations can be controlled from the AV receiver's remote control.

 Ethernet Port: The Arcam AVR850 AV receiver is equipped with a rear-panel Ethernet (RJ45) LAN jack to directly connect to a wireless WiFi network router in your home.
-This hardwired network connection provides access to audio content stored on UPnP music servers (such as your computer) and Apple iOS devices (through the MusicLife App).
+This hardwired network connection provides access to audio content stored on UPnP music servers (such as your computer) and compatible mobile devices (through the MusicLife App).
 It also offers support for Internet Radio (vTuner) and Spotify Connect, so you can listen to some of your favorite online music radio stations and playlists.

 Internet Radio (vTuner): You can also listen to Internet radio stations using the vTuner Internet Radio Station database service particularly customized for this receiver, providing a database of numerous radio stations around the world.
 You can search for Internet Radio stations by Location, Genre, New, Popular, or Podcast.
 You can store internet radio stations in a "Favorites" folder for easy access later.